Back To Top

 So, all things considered, which brand should you opt for in the Emma vs Simba debate?

-Well, if affordability is a key criteria in your search then, as of writing, Emma offers mattresses at a lower price point than Simba.
-Simba's lowest priced double mattress – the Simba Hybrid Essential – currently costs £759 at full RRP.
-In comparison, Emma offers the more affordable Emma Original mattress which retails at £499 for the double, although it's worth pointing out that this is an all-foam mattress so it doesn't have springs like the Simba Hybrid Essential.
-Emma's entry-level hybrid mattress is also cheaper, at £659 for the double.
+Well, if affordability is a key criterion in your search, then, as of writing, Emma offers mattresses at a lower price point than Simba.
+Simba's lowest-priced double mattress, the Simba Hybrid Essential, currently costs £649 at full RRP.
+In comparison, Emma offers the more affordable Emma Hybrid Original mattress, which retails at £359 for the double.

-And, if you don't want to get all hot and bothered before you even get the mattress onto the bed, Simba is currently the only brand to offer delivery to the room of your choice.
+If you don't want to get all hot and bothered before you even get the mattress onto the bed, Simba also offers that all-important delivery to the room of your choice, as well as the option of white glove delivery.
 If you opt for an Emma mattress, the delivery team will only get the mattress as far as your doorstep and the rest is down to you.

 Hopefully this has helped you to determine some of the differences between an Emma and a Simba mattress, and will help you to decide which is the right choice for you.